itzrajshree/Weather-App/README.md

 ## WeatherApp: A User-Centric Weather App with Enhanced Features

-This project report details the development of a novel weather application (app) designed to provide an exceptional user experience with real-time and forecasted weather information.

 ### Project Overview

 Weather applications have become an essential tool for daily life.
 This report explores the limitations of existing apps and proposes a new solution: WeatherApp.
 WeatherApp prioritizes user experience by incorporating innovative features: